-Will the proposal require surface water withdrawals or diversions?
-Give general description, purpose, and approximate quantities if known.
-No 5) Does the proposal lie within a 100-year floodplain?
+4. Will the proposal require surface water withdrawals or diversions?
+Give a general description, purpose, and approximate quantities if known.

+5. Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

-Unknown.
-6) Does the proposal involve any discharges of waste materials to surface waters?
-If so, describe the type of waste and anticipated volume of discharge.
-No - b.
-Ground Water: [help] - Will groundwater be withdrawn from a well for drinking water or other purposes?
+- 6. Does the proposal involve any discharges of waste materials to surface waters?
+If so, describe the type of waste and anticipated volume of discharge. - No b.
+Ground Water: Find help answering ground water questions

+1. Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known.
-Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+Give a general description, purpose, and approximate quantities if known.

+2. Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
-No c.
-Water runoff (including stormwater):